Screen sharing in customer support: uses, benefits, and drawbacks

 Screen sharing vs cobrowsing

-Though often used interchangeably because more than one person can view the same desktop or computer screen during both screen sharing and cobrowsing, they share a few key differences:
+Though often used interchangeably because more than one person can view the same desktop or computer screen during both screen sharing and cobrowsing, they share a few key differences between cobrowsing and screen sharing:

 • In cobrowsing, two or more people can not only view the same computer screen but can also control it.
 This means that they can all type, navigate, submit forms, etc.